 Mole Treatment In Gainesville, FL

-Moles, or nevi, are a collection of melanocytes on top of the skin.
-Moles are common and, in most cases, harmless to patients.
-Many patients have between 10–40 moles on their bodies, though fairer-skinned patients tend to have more due to a lack of melanin.
+Moles, also known as nevi, are extremely common collections of melanocytes on top of the skin.
+Moles are common skin lesions and, in most cases, harmless to patients.
+Many patients have between 10–40 moles on their body, though fairer-skinned patients tend to have more due to a lack of melanin.
 It’s important to get moles checked regularly by a skin specialist because doing so can help detect skin cancer.
+For most benign moles and skin lesions, a simple nearly painless procedure (shave excision) under local anesthesia resolves them permanently.

-John W. Tyrone, M.D.
-Aesthetics & Plastic Surgery provides high-quality skin care services and plastic surgery in Gainesville, FL!
+John W. Tyrone, MD, PLLC, Plastic Surgery provides high-quality skin care services and plastic surgery in Gainesville, FL!
 Our skin care team wants to ensure you have peace of mind when it comes to your moles.
 Contact us today to schedule an appointment for your moles or to learn more about all the skin conditions we treat.

 What Do Moles Look Like?